campbe13/docker-ecq2020/asciiquarium/README.md

-# asciiquiarium on alpine image
+# asciiquarium on alpine image

 This is a simple example of a single container app.
 It uses an alpine image + asciiquarium.